samathaluca/fallen/README.md

 All CRUD functionality is working correctly.

+At the final stage of development and looking at some other student's README.md files I saw a lot of attention being focused on data type within MongoDB.
+Having read the code institute SQL lessons, I understand that SQL demands a data type selection from the outset.
+I see one of the main advatages of MongoDB being that you do not have to commit to data types too early so avoiding errors in admin further down the line in the real world.
+For example, a house number may be 12 or 30 or 1250 or in the US 14500 so it would be first thought to choose the INT data type option.
+This would neglect the over sight that a flat number could be 12b so demand a string type.
+I have left all data types to the auto allocated string type in Mongo anticipating that it is very easy to change.

 - app.py tests
 10 problems shown in gitpod workspace.
 Line too long, trailing white space, extra line.
 Corrected.